PGA Championship 2026 Betting Odds: Favorites, Sleepers & Value Picks for Aronimink

 Brooks Koepka (+1400)

 Why he's a value pick: Five-time major champion.
 Shoots his best golf in majors.
 Posted a 64 in Round 2 of the 2023 PGA Championship.
 Thrives on big stages with big purses.
-Valhalla's length suits his power game.
+Aronimink's Donald Ross test suits his major championship mentality.

 Recommendation: Boom-or-bust pool pick.
 If he shows good form in April/May, +1400 is tremendous betting value.
 Brooks in majors is a different animal.